Jubatian/rrpge-examples/README.rst

    :width: 100%

 :Author:    Sandor Zsuga (Jubatian)
-:License:   2013 - 2015, GNU GPLv3 (version 3 of the GNU General Public
+:Copyright: 2013 - 2015, GNU GPLv3 (version 3 of the GNU General Public
             License) extended as RRPGEvt (temporary version of the RRPGE License): see LICENSE.GPLv3 and LICENSE.RRPGEvt in the project root.